alishaalam/SchoolApplication/README.md

 * Kotlin Coroutines for async processing

 <h3>MVVM architecture & Repository pattern</h1>

-The repository pattern is a design pattern that isolates the data layer from the rest of the app.
+This app demonstrates the Repository pattern, the recommended best practice for code separation and architecture.
+Using repository pattern the data layer is abstracted from the rest of the app.
 The data layer refers to the part of your app, separate from the UI, that handles the app's data and business logic, exposing consistent APIs for the rest of your app to access this data.
 While the UI presents information to the user, the data layer includes things like networking code, Room databases, error handling, and any code that reads or manipulates data.
 A repository can resolve conflicts between data sources (such as persistent models, web services, and caches) and centralize changes to this data.